Skycoder42/QTaskbarControl/README.md

 taskbar->setCounterVisible(true);
 ```

-### Special setup for linux
+### Special setup for Linux
-In order to work, the linux implementation needs an application with a valid desktop file in an accessible location (e.g. `~/.local/share/applications/` on KDE).
-You need to set that file as extra property to enable it.
+In order to work, the Linux implementation needs an application with a valid desktop file in an accessible location (e.g. `~/.local/share/applications/` on KDE).
+You need to set [desktopFileName](https://doc.qt.io/qt-5/qguiapplication.html#desktopFileName-prop) property to enable it.
 The following steps explain how to properly setup QTaskbarProgress with a desktop file:

 1. Create a `.desktop` file.
 For testing purpose, the following should suffice:
 ```.desktop